google/tensorstore/docs/python/indexing.rst

    >>> a[3:12]
    Traceback (most recent call last):
        ...
-   IndexError: Computing interval slice for dimension 0: Slice interval [3, 12) is not contained within domain [0, 10)
+   IndexError: OUT_OF_RANGE: Computing interval slice for dimension 0: Slice interval [3, 12) is not contained within domain [0, 10)...

 .. warning::